peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 The data preparation pipeline is a fully automated, multi-stage workflow.
 It begins with data extraction from the live Astro-Databank website and concludes with the generation of the final `personalities_db.txt` file used in the experiments.

-**Replication Paths:** Researchers can approach this project in two ways:
+**Replication Paths:** Researchers can approach this project in several ways to validate and extend the findings:

-1.  **Direct Replication (Validating Findings):** To most directly replicate the original study, researchers should clone this repository and use the data files as provided.
-This ensures the experiment starts with the exact same input data used in the original analysis.
+1.  **Direct Replication (Computational Reproducibility):** To verify that the framework produces the exact findings reported in the article, clone this repository and use the static data and randomization seeds as provided.
+This is a bit-for-bit validation of the original results.

-2.  **Conceptual Replication (New Research):** To perform a new study or conceptual replication, researchers can run the automated scripts to generate a completely new dataset from live sources.
-This will test the methodology with different, up-to-date data.
+2.  **Methodological Replication (Testing Robustness):** To validate that the findings are robust and not an artifact of a specific dataset or randomization seed, use the framework as-is but vary the inputs.
+This can be done in two ways:
+    *   **With a New Dataset:** Run the full `prepare_data.ps1` pipeline to generate a fresh dataset from the live Astro-Databank.
+This tests the statistical robustness of the method on a new sample.
+    *   **With New Randomization:** Use the provided static dataset but specify a different set of randomization seeds in `config.ini`.
+This validates the stability of the results across different random permutations.

+3.  **Conceptual Replication (Extending the Research):** To test the underlying scientific concepts with an improved or modified method, researchers can alter the framework itself.
+This could involve using a different LLM, modifying the analysis scripts, or changing other core parameters to conduct new research built upon this study's foundation.

 #### The Automated Workflow